-Prior to her more recent training, Cortney obtained a Masters Degree in Communication and Culture from York University and has completed doctoral level research.
+Prior to her more recent training, Cortney obtained a Masters Degree in Communication and Culture from York University and has completed doctoral level research in Social Anthropology with a strong interest in media, politics, psychology, emotions, and behaviour.
 Her professional background is also that of a post-secondary school educator and mentor, journalist and writer, where she has helped a vast array of people share their most meaningful stories — a passion that informs her highly personalized approach to building ceremonies.
 Cortney is often told one of her key strengths in facilitating life passage ceremonies is her ability to communicate with energy, warmth, compassion and empathy having worked for many years as a professional communicator through her work as a broadcast journalist and storyteller, an educator, and through her Humanist work.

 Cortney lives with her family, moving between Hamilton, Toronto and the West GTA.Â When she can find the time,Â Cortney loves to travel, paint, read and cook with her family.Â She believes that Humanist ceremonies offer wonderful ways to build bridges among families and to grow diverse and inclusive communities.